Semer, Suffolk: All Saints Church

 The church has a plain square-cut font which is thought to be 14th-century, as is the nave.
 There is also a Royal Arms of King George III, painted before the union with Ireland.
+The church has been a Grade II listed building since 10 July 1980.

 Hamlets

 Ash Street

 The small hamlet of Ash Street is centred approximately 0.5 mi east of Semer church; it is located to the north of a bridge over the River Brett.